SUNSET OF FURMANKIND

 Exhilarated and triumphant, Jon backed out of the water and took his prize back up the embankment.
 He lay down on a bed of leaves and pine needles and began to eat all three pounds of the aquatic animal.
 The taste of fresh blood and raw meat on his tongue was like nothing he had ever eaten before and he discovered that he liked it very much.
 The evening meal settled into his stomach and he wondered why did didn't feel full.

-What he did feel, however, was curious warmth in the pit of his stomach that radiated quickly throughout his entire body.
+What he did feel, however, was curious warmth in his gut that radiated quickly throughout his entire body.
 He wondered at the sensation, but almost immediately began to grow concerned, for the warmth heated up too rapidly and it didn't take long before he felt like his entire nervous system was burning.
 Fire shot through his limbs and across the surface of his skin beneath his fur.

 He wanted to scream out in terror, but the muscles in his throat constricted so that the only sound that escaped him was a feline shriek that tore through the night air.
 He tried again, but the unearthly sound that issued from his mouth set even his own teeth on edge.